|

 policy that no successive administration will be able

 to roll back without jeopardizing America's global prestige.
+The Republicans will

 almost certainly continue Bush policies.
 Democratic